multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

 # 2.PR Crawling

 Make sure you have [installed](../README.md#install-from-source) this project.
-If you want to collect pull requests (PRs) from the repository `catchorg/Catch2` and have created an output directory, such as `collect/catchorg__Catch2`, you can run the following command:
+If you want to collect pull requests (PRs) from the repository `catchorg/Catch2` and have created an output directory, such as `collect/catchorg__Catch2`, you can execute the following command:

 ```bash
 python -m multi_swe_bench.collect.get_pipeline \